Biological Spills

 Spill in public area:

-1. Secure the area – this means having a person guard the area so that no one walks thru the spill.
+1. Secure the area to prevent access – this means having a person guard the area so that no one walks thru the spill.

 2. Follow the procedures for dealing with spills in the lab except the spill must be cleaned up immediately – you cannot wait for aerosols to settle in public areas.